andeersonluiz/flutter_anime/README.md

 # flutter_anime

 Developing an app of informations about animes using flutter with MobX.
+The API used is https://kitsu.docs.apiary.io

 ## Getting Started